 Think about the last time you got cash from a drive-up ATM.
 Did you leave your car running?
 If the transaction lasted longer than 10 seconds, you might as well have put some of that cash right into your gas tank.

 Sustainable America is launching the “Turn It Off” campaign today to raise awareness about the negative consequences of idling and educate drivers on how a small change to a daily habit can make a big impact.
 Our campaign asks drivers to take on online pledge to turn off their vehicle when they’ll be idle for more than 10 seconds.
-Everyone who pledges gets a free “Turn It Off” bumper sticker, and we make it easy for participants to spread the word to friends and family through social networks and conversations with other drivers.
+Pledgers can order “Turn It Off” bumper stickers and download free resources to help spread the word in their communities.
 Here’s a quick video with more info: